lennartvanlaake/lawbrador/docs/README.md

 - Infinite scroll for search results
 - Links in documents point now point to proxied document in Lawbrador
 - Cache search results and proxied documents
-- Conditional search parameters (if we search for legsilation, which type of legsilation?)
+- Conditional search parameters (if we search for legsilation, which type of legislation?)

 ## Wishlist